TimiBorisov/TimiBorisov/README.md

  👀  Looking to collaborate on Cloud Projects

-- 💬 Ask me about anything on my Profesional Journey.
+- 💬 Ask me about anything on my Professional Journey.
 - 📫 How to reach me on [LinkedIn](https://www.linkedin.com/in/tihomir-borisov-310467132/)

  ⚡ Fun fact: